Dundas Aqueduct

-The Dundas Aqueduct from the eastern end.
-The canal boat in the picture can turn left to moorings on the only remaining section of the Somerset Coal Canal or turn right to traverse the last few miles of the canal into the city of Bath.
-The walls of the Aqueduct can be seen on the left and right; the river and railway are unseen far below.
+The Dundas aqueduct from the eastern end.
+The canal boat in the picture can turn left to moorings on the only remaining section of the Somerset Coal Canal, or right to traverse the last few miles of the canal into the city of Bath.
+The walls of the aqueduct can be seen on the left and right; the river and railway are unseen, far below.

 The aqueduct is also the junction between the Kennet and Avon Canal and the largely derelict Somerset Coal Canal.
 The short stretch of the Somerset Coal Canal still in water forms Brassknocker Basin, used for boat moorings, cycle hire and a cafe, and is next to Dundas Wharf where the small tollhouse, warehouse and crane still stand.
-The stretch of river below and above the aqueduct is used by Monkton Combe School Boat Club (Monkton Bluefriars) up to six days a week, since at least the 1960s.
+The stretch of river below and above the aqueduct has been used by Monkton Combe School Boat Club (Monkton Bluefriars) up to six days a week, since at least the 1960s.
 At the opposite (Wiltshire) end of the aqueduct a wharf was constructed serving the Conkwell stone quarries.

-Between 2002 and 2004, further restoration was undertaken that included replacing engineering bricks, which had been used by the Great Western Railway to make earlier repairs, with Bath Stone to match the original work.
+Between 2002 and 2004, further restoration was undertaken that included replacing engineering bricks, used by the Great Western Railway to make earlier repairs, with Bath stone to match the original work.

-In 2015, the railway below the aqueduct was lowered to allow the route to be used as a diversionary route for freight trains in the future.
+In 2015, the railway below the aqueduct was lowered to allow the line to be used as a diversionary route for freight trains in the future.
 Network Rail published a time-lapse video of the work.